 Light is also very important for citrus plants.
 For the best growing citrus plant, the plant needs at least 5 to 6 hours a day of direct sunlight.
 Try placing your plant on a south-facing window sill as this seems to provide the right amount of light.

 Citrus plants like quite humid environments.
 Try to place the plant in a room which is naturally humid, such as a bathroom or kitchen.
 You can also place the plant on pebble trays and mist the leaves as this helps to raise the humidity.
 Misting the leaves helps keep them cool and encourages pollination of flowers.

 Citrus plants require a very similar watering regime as any other houseplant.
-In the winter, allow the soil to dry out between waterings, as they do not like overwatering.
+In the winter, allow the soil to dry out between watering, as they do not like overwatering.
 However, in the summer, they need to be watered more regularly, possibly once or twice a week.
 Ideally water with rainwater if available.
 Westland’s Houseplant Watering Indicator is a great way to monitor whether your orange tree needs watering or not.
 Use a indoor watering can to water your orange tree that has a long stem spout for targeted watering.

 Citrus plants are hungry plants and need regular feeding during the growing season (spring and summer).
 In this growing period it is best to feed the plants every second watering.
 They should be fed with a high potassium feed to produce good fruit.
 We advise Westland Citrus feed as it boosts fruit set.

 - Feed every second watering during the growing season (Spring/Summer)

 - In winter, use every fourth watering as citrus plants will require fewer nutrients